Parapara, Tasman: Settlement

 Early land-based travel in Golden Bay was along the beach.
 Beacons were installed in 1885 to guide people across the mudflats but only after at least five people had drowned.
 Crossing of the Parapara Inlet at the mouth was not advised as it was too dangerous.
 The "inland road", much of which is now State Highway 60, was built in stages between Tākaka and Collingwood.
 A local contractor won the tender in May 1897 to form that part of the road that ran along the Parapara Inlet for NZ£33.

 The authors of a local history book, Between the ports : Collingwood to Waitapu, state that Parapara was "liveliest" around 1900.
 In 1901, a hall was opened on land granted by a local land owner, with the building paid for by a mining company, some of the main shareholders, and a government subsidy.
 Premier Richard Seddon and Governor Lord Ranfurly visited Parapara on 18 February 1904, coming over from Collingwood for the day.
 The official party included Viscount Northland (the governor's son) and Albert Pitt (Attorney-General).

+On 17 April 2014, the remnants of Cyclone Ita merged with a separate cyclone.
+This caused coastal erosion from Ruby Bay to Pākawau.
+The greatest damage was in Parapara, where much of Esplanade Road was washed away.